Ian Roberts (educator)

 Ian Andre Roberts is a retired athlete and former school administrator who was system superintendent for Des Moines Independent Community School District.
 Roberts ran for Guyana in the 2000 Olympics.

-In 2025, Roberts was detained by ICE, who stated that they acted on an order of removal issued in 2024.
+In 2025, Roberts was detained by United States Immigration and Customs Enforcement, who stated that they acted on an order of removal issued in 2024.
 The Department of Homeland Security further termed him a "criminal alien" and a public safety threat.
 His detention spurred a protest outside the Des Moines federal courthouse, garnering national and international media attention.
+In 2026, Roberts pleaded guilty for false statement and firearm charges.

 Early life and education

-Roberts was born in Georgetown, Guyana.
-His birth year is unclear: there are official documents that he was born in 1970 in Guyana, but he was listed with a 1973 birth date in the 2000 Summer Olympics.
+Roberts was born December 18 in Georgetown, Guyana the youngest in the family.
+His birth year is unclear: there are official documents that he was born in 1970 in Guyana, the same year given on the International Olympic Committee website as of 2025, a 1973 birth year on an unofficial olympics website under the name Andre Ian Roberts with the New York Times reporting that the 1973 year had been used at the Olympics.

 Entering the US on a visitor visa in 1994, he played soccer at Brooklyn's St. Francis College.
 He attended Coppin State University in Baltimore, Maryland, and received his bachelor's degree in 1998.

 In 2000, Roberts earned a master's degree from St. John's University.
 He claimed on his resume and profile that he earned a second master's degree from the McDonough School of Business at Georgetown University, but Georgetown stated that they had no record of his attendance.
 From 2002 to 2007, he attended a doctoral program at Morgan State University without receiving a degree.
 Later reporting cast doubt on the veracity of several of his claimed qualifications, including his assertion of attending an executive MBA program at the MIT Sloan School of Management, which was denied by MIT.